Hon. Rev. Dr. Jasmine L. Booker, President of Metro Council Mr. David James, and Councilwoman Barbara Sexton-Smith

-During the summer, in the month of June, we have a Summer BAFOL BEAR Camp that provides more fun activities.
-Students (8-12yrs) can come in the afternoons from 1:30-5:30 for activities that are centered around ARTS as EDUCATION!
+During the summer (JUNE), we have a Summer BAFOL BEARS Camp that provides more fun activities.
+Students (8-12yrs) can come in from 8am-3pm for activities that are centered around ARTS as EDUCATION!
 (College Outreach Programs) Volunteers are needed to help in the afternoons with a specific age group, to provide extra support and get to know the children.

 GRANT WRITER VOLUNTEER